americanexpress/one-app/docs/articles/Getting-Started.md

 # Getting Started

-One App is a web application that combines together multiple experiences into a single, cohesive runtime.
-These experiences, or Holocron modules as we call them empower teams to craft a rich user experience that can be used to compose parts of a web page or as route destinations all on their own.
+One App is a web application that combines together a micro frontend of Holocron components into a single, cohesive runtime.
+Holocron modules empower teams to craft a rich user experience that can be used to compose parts of a web page or as route destinations all on their own.
 One App was built from the ground up with Holocron and its micro frontend architecture, allowing engineers to seamlessly update each module independently and collaborate across teams working together to create a product.
 While One App comes with a security standard in practice, progressive web app capability and many other features, its feature set can be configured by Holocron modules to your exact specification.

 This guide will get us started with One App and will go over some of the fundamental concepts of the framework.
 We will start from the beginning